stormpath/stormpath-documentation/source/auth_n.rst

 Step 2: Gather Information From Your Identity Provider
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

-You will now need to gather the required IdP information:
+You will now need to gather the required information from Okta:

 #.
 Copy the "Identity Provider Single Sign-On URL".
 This will be the value for both the "SSO Login URL" and "SSO Logout URL" in your Stormpath configuration.